Skip to main content

 POINT OF INTEREST

-Anne Frank House (Anne Frankhuis) in Amsterdam was where Jewish diarist Anne Frank and her family hid during World War II.
+The Anne Frank House (Anne Frankhuis) in Amsterdam was where Anne Frank and her family hid during World War II.
 Overlooking a canal called Prinsengracht, it’s now a museum dedicated to preserving her legacy.
-You can take a self-guided tour through the attic and see personal items belonging to Anne and her family, plus film clips and photographs.
+Take a self-guided tour through the attic and see personal items belonging to Anne and her family, plus film clips and photographs.
 You can also watch films about Anne’s life and hear talks by experts on topics such as anti-Semitism in the auditorium.
 The Anne Frank House is one of Amsterdam’s most popular attractions, and booking your tickets in advance is highly recommended.

 Visiting the Anne Frank House is a profound experience, offering insight into the life and story of Anne Frank and the harrowing times she lived in.
 The self-guided tour through the Secret Annex—concealed by a revolving bookcase—provides an intimate look into where Otto Frank and his family hid for two years during World War II, and where the young girl wrote the world-famous “Diary of Anne Frank.”